Bubcool1/ESP32-Webserver-Repeating-Pin/README.md

 ## Endpoints
 ### /toggle
-This is a GET endpoint, used for toggling the pin on a one off basis, in the default state pin 26 what gets toggled.
+This is a POST endpoint, used for toggling the pin on a one off basis, in the default state pin 26 what gets toggled.
 Read more about what I am using this for [here](#my-purpose)

 There is no response body with this request, a status code of [202](http://http.cat/202) ([accepted](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202))